22q11.2 Deletion Syndrome

 22q11.2 deletion syndrome is caused by missing genes in chromosome 22q11.2.

-Symptoms are from problems caused by 22q11.2 deletion.
-The lost genes result in a spectrum of problems in almost any part of the body.
+Problems differ among children.
+The missing genes can result in problems in almost any part of the body.
+A child may have:

 - Learning problems

 - Swallowing and feeding problems